EternalRecursion121/LLM-game-jam/README.md

-# Fantasy Text Adventure Game Template
+# Text Adventure Game Template

 A customizable text adventure game template powered by Google's Gemini AI that provides a solid foundation for building AI-powered narrative games.